Seven Deadly Data Protection Sins

 One of the failings Equifax was found guilty of was retaining personal data when there was no longer a legitimate reason to so.
 Millions of records were leaked in the Equifax breach, some of which the ICO ruled should have been previously destroyed.

-Data retention is also an area highlighted in the ICO’s report early this year on eight charities in which they found personal data was being kept for too long, in some cases indefinitely.
+Data retention is also an area highlighted in the ICO’s report on eight charities in which they found personal data was being kept for too long, in some cases indefinitely.
 There was evidence it was being kept “in case it might be useful in future”.

 It was also found that IT systems were not able to delete records, making it virtually impossible to fulfil the right to erasure.
 This represents a challenge for many organisations.

 The message is clear – do not hold personal data for longer than you need it and ensure when it is no longer required it is deleted/disposed of securely.
 Old data with no lawful purpose represents an unnecessary risk.

 Many organisations are ensuring they have a data retention policy and endeavouring to implement a clear retention schedule throughout the business.
 (See our Data Retention Quick Guide)